Croton Aqueduct: Old Croton Trail

-Remnants of the aqueduct still exist and can be seen along the trail, including 21 stone ventilators, three stone weirs (chambers which were used to empty the aqueduct for maintenance), and one "Keeper's House" located in Dobbs Ferry.
+The hamlet of Archville along the aqueduct route was founded as a community of laborers building the Croton Aqueduct.
+It was named after an arched bridge that carried the aqueduct over the highway, present-day U.S. Route 9.
+Built in 1839 and demolished in 1924 as a traffic hazard, the Archville Bridge is commemorated on two plaques on the western end of the pedestrian, trail-walking bridge that later replaced it.
+South of Archville, the trail runs over the Mill River Culvert, which looks like a towering masonry wall.
+It is an 80-feet-high earthen and stone embankment designed to keep the aqueduct at a consistent, gentle slope (13 inches per mile) as it crosses the deep valley of the Pocantico River near Sleepy Hollow Cemetery.

 The Keeper's House in Dobbs Ferry was built in 1857 and is the only remaining of four Keeper's Houses that is both on the aqueduct and open to the public.
 The only other remaining Keeper's House is located in Ossining, but it was moved off the aqueduct, is privately owned, and is not open to visitors.
-A portion of the Old Croton Aqueduct, running from the Croton River to Manhattan, was listed as a National Historic Landmark in 1992.
+The portion of the Old Croton Aqueduct in Westchester County was added to the National Register of Historic Places in 1974.
+When the aqueduct was listed as a National Historic Landmark in 1992, the NRHP designation was extended to cover the aqueduct's route in the Bronx and in Highbridge Park, Manhattan.
 The Croton Water Supply System was also designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in 1975.

 The interior of the Old Croton Aqueduct has been documented by explorers including Miru Kim and historian Steve Duncan.